uptonking/note4yaoo/lib-editor-slate-issues-stars.md

 - I know Notion does something very similar in its editor;
   - when you highlight some text and try to insert a hyperlink, they insert a fake blue wrapper span styled to look like a regular selection, and then they delete it afterwards.

+- a quick work around, is to not allow the editor to be unselected
+  - You can either run your own logic, or you can just "monkey patch" Transforms.deselect to be a empty function in the begginging of your app,
+  - this worked like a charm, and I can seem where this is actually being used on the internals of Slate apart from Focus/UnFocus.
+- Better scenario would be to actually change Editable to not call deselect via a prop or something, and you would manually call deselect ( in case for multiple editors on the same page)

 - I don't know if this is a bug or expected behaviour.
 But here if you have value of selection with you (which is `editorSelection.current` ), you can pass it down to editor ( `editor.selection = editorSelection.current` ) before passing editor to `Transforms.insertNode` or anywhere else.
   - If you want to show the selection, may be try Transforms.setSelection or Transforms.select.